The Life and Deeds of the Immortal Leader Karađorđe: Legacy

-Although the film was popular with the Serbian public, it failed to pique the interest of the country's leadership, and the Royal Serbian Government offered virtually no financial support to Serbia's nascent film industry in subsequent years.
+Although the film was popular with the Serbian public, it failed to pique the interest of the country's leadership, and in subsequent years, the Royal Serbian Government offered virtually no financial support to Serbia's nascent film industry.
 Sudar writes that Botorić's attempts to transform the public's perception of cinema from "mindless entertainment" to a legitimate art form, though primarily motivated by the prospect of financial reward, "may now be perceived as noble".
-Prior to its rediscovery, Karađorđe – and early Serbian cinema more broadly – had generally been overlooked by academics and scholars, who were of the belief that such motion pictures were of little historical or cinematic value.
+Prior to its rediscovery, Karađorđe—and early Serbian cinema more broadly—had generally been overlooked by academics and scholars, who were of the belief that such motion pictures were of little historical or cinematic value.
 "Once the film had been restored and screened," Sudar writes, "it was evident that it was advanced for its time."

 In 2011, Serbia's national postal service, Pošta Srbije, released a postage stamp commemorating the film's release.
-In 2012, Karađorđe was nominated for UNESCO's Memory of the World Register by the Yugoslav Film Archive.
-As of 2019, the Miroslav Gospel, Nikola Tesla's archive and Austria-Hungary's declaration of war against Serbia are the only items from Serbia listed by the register.
+In 2012, Karađorđe was unsuccessfully nominated for UNESCO's Memory of the World Register by the Yugoslav Film Archive.
 In December 2016, the Yugoslav Film Archive declared Karađorđe to be a piece of "cultural heritage of exceptional importance", leaving the decision to be ratified by the Ministry of Culture and Information and the National Assembly of Serbia.